S1L3NTW0LF/SQL-Project/README.md

 2. inserted data into detailed by using inner joins
 3. used aggregate function and group by statement to insert data into summary
 4. created function and trigger to automatically update detailed
-5. created procedure to refresh both tables
+5. created stored procedure to refresh both tables

 ### Files
 - SQL-queries (analysis)